Doradas0/studbank/README.md

 ## Structure
  - `./packages` - deoployable resources
- - `./packages/resource/docs` - resource specific documentation
- TODO
- - `./docs` - project wide documentation, each resource will have it's own docs TODO

 ## Resources
  - [Events](packages/events/README.md) - Defines the events used in the project and provides patch functions for transforming events
- - [Rules] - Defines the business rules to be applied within code logic TODO
+ - [Rules] - TODO Defines the business rules to be applied within code logic
+ - [Service-Pay](packages/service-pay/README.md) - Allows clients to make a Pay request

+## Technical Information
+### Packages Used
+####Zod
+Zod is a TypeScript-first schema declaration and validation library.

+We use Zod to define an objects schema.
+The resulting Zod schema can then be used to run a parse() validation.
+You can also infer a type from the schema for IDE type saftey and a json-schema for api models and documentation